Pentax 645Z versus Canon 5DS R

 Both the 645Z and the 5DS R are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 645Z replaced the earlier Pentax 645D, while the 5DS R does not have a direct predecessor.

 So how do things add up?
-Is the Pentax 645Z better than the Canon 5DS R or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Pentax 645Z or the Canon 5DS R – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.